Nuitka/Nuitka/README.rst

     The pefile dependency walker will test all dependencies of the distribution folder.

-    Optionnaly, it is also possible to check all recursive dependencies of included libraries using the following switch along with the above one:
+    Optionnally, it is also possible to check all recursive dependencies of included libraries using the following switch along with the above one:

 .. code-block:: bash